MyCryptoCheckout/wordpress/readme.txt

 - Optional donations widget shortcode generator
 - Built in support for .onion addresses on Tor
 - Compare MyCryptoCheckout to several other traditional and crypto solutions - <a href="https://mycryptocheckout.com/comparison/">Payment Gateway Comparison</a>
-- Take MCC for a test ride by visiting our <a href ="https://wpdemo.mycryptocheckout.com/">demo store</a>
+- Take MCC for a test ride by visiting our <a href="https://wpdemo.mycryptocheckout.com/">demo store</a>
 - How to auto convert received <a href="https://mycryptocheckout.com/doc/auto-convert-crypto-to-fiat/">Bitcoin/Altcoin to USD/EUR/etc</a>

 The free license can process three sales per month.
 A <a href="https://mycryptocheckout.com/pricing/">flat rate license</a> can be purchased for your account that includes unlimited transactions if you require more. <a href="https://mycryptocheckout.com/bulk-pricing/">Bulk pricing options</a> are available if you need to use MyCryptoCheckout on several domains.